jcfgonc/CG-Shadow-Project/README.md

 # Controls
 Press space to enable/disable automatic camera.
 Keys AWSD and arrows for movement, Q/E for rolling, Page Up/Down for moving up/down, C to debug camera position and ESC to quit.
+Alt+Enter toggles full-screen mode.

 # Future work
 - Convert C'eish code to proper C++ and improve memory management (I suspect there may be some memory leaks somewhere)